zkondor/noTunez/README.md

 ### Set `noTunez` to launch at startup

 Right click the menu bar icon to toggle `Launch at Login`.
-That's it.
+That's all!

 ### Toggle `noTunez` Functionality